-- Newly-admitted or returning students will have UH system courses automatically transferred 2-3 weeks after acceptance email has been sent.
-If for some reason transfer credits are not shown in STAR within 2-3 weeks after receiving acceptance email, contact the Transcript Evaluation sectionat (808) 734-9449 or by email at kapteval@hawaii.edu - Current Kapi'olani Community College students who are taking courses at another UH system campus, will have their courses automatically transferred 5-6 weeks after the end of the semester.
-If for some reason transfer credits are not shown in STAR within 5-6 weeks after the semester ends, contact the Transcript Evaluation section at (808) 734-9449 or by email at kapteval@hawaii.edu - Please be aware that grades submitted late or changed after grades are due will result in courses not being automatically transferred.
-In these cases, please contactthe Transcript Evaluation section at (808) 734-9449 or by email at kapteval@hawaii.edu
+• Newly-admitted or returning students will have UH system courses automatically transferred 2-3 weeks after acceptance email has been sent.
+If for some reason transfer credits are not shown in

+STAR within 2-3 weeks after receiving acceptance email, contact the Transcript Evaluation section at (808) 734-9449 or by email at kapteval@hawaii.edu

+- Current Kapi'olani Community College students who are taking courses at another UH system campus, will have their courses automatically transferred 5-6 weeks after the end of the semester.
+If for some reason transfer credits are not shown in STAR within 5-6 weeks after the semester ends, contact the Transcript Evaluation section at (808) 734-9449 or by email at kapteval@hawaii.edu - In accordance with Executive Policy 5.209 (EP 5.209) all general education core (foundations/diversifications or basic area) requirements taken within the UH System shall seamlessly transfer, including general education core courses taken at the upper division level.
+For assistance in reviewing the applicability of these courses towards your degree requirements, please contact your counselor. - Please be aware that grades submitted late or changed after grades are due will result in courses not being automatically transferred.
+In these cases, please contact the Transcript Evaluation section at (808) 734-9449 or by email at kapteval@hawaii.edu